Pamela Jones, MA

 General ill feeling

-Your doctor will ask about your symptoms and medical history.
+Your doctor will ask about your symptoms and past health health.
 The infected area will be examined.
 Your doctor may suspect a staph infection based on the exam.
 A sample of the affected area may also be taken and sent to a lab.
 The lab will be able to confirm the specific type of bacteria causing the problem.

 Treatment will be based on the specific infection and your overall health.
-Not all infections will require treatment.
-Those that do may require one or more of the following:
+One or more of the following may be needed:

 Incision and drainage of the infected area.

-Antibiotic treatment—Oral, topical, or by IV for severe cases.
+Antibiotic treatment—pills, cream applied to skin, or IV for severe illnesses.
 Taking the entire antibiotic treatment is important to prevent recurrence.

-To help reduce your chance of a staph infection:
+To help reduce the chance of a staph infection: